UPDATE – October 14, 2017

 ♥ ♥ ♥ ♥ ♥

-We are regularly featured on AlaskaPublic.org/Town Square 49.
-To read the current feature, click on the Town Square 49 link below:
+We were regularly featured on AlaskaPublic.org/Town Square 49, while it was published.
+To read the last story, by Jean McLane, click on the Town Square 49 link below:

 We have also been featured on the Anchorage Daily News.com website.
 Click on the ADN link below: